 Continuing Medical Education

-The Office of Continuing Medical Education at UCSF Fresno provides educational opportunities for physicians, nurses, medical assistants and other health care providers in the San Joaquin Valley and throughout California.
-Our goal is to offer high-quality, comprehensive continuing educational programs to enhance the clinical capabilities of our customer base.
-Topic selection is based on feedback received from the Central Valley’s medical community and is also guided by the latest trends in clinical practice and research.
-Expert UCSF faculty members as well as renowned lecturers from other institutions who conduct these programs place tremendous emphasis on the practical application of the content to effectively enhance patient care.
+The office of Continuing Medical Education at UCSF Fresno provides educational opportunities for physicians, nurses, medical assistants and other health care providers in the San Joaquin Valley and throughout California.
+Our goal is to offer high-quality, comprehensive educational programing which will increase the clinical capabilities of local providers.
+Topic selection is guided by the latest trends in clinical practice and research, with an emphasis on the practical application of the content to effectively enhance patient care.
 Presentations by accomplished faculty and distinguished scholars from UCSF Fresno, across the state, country and globe, provide symposium attendees with leading edge research and expert content to inform and enhance quality of care.

-UCSF is accredited by the Accreditation Council for Continuing Medical Education (ACCME http://www.accme.org) to provide continuing medical education for physicians
+All UCSF Fresno Continuing Medical Education programs are accredited by the Accreditation Council for Continuing Medical Education (AACME).

 2019 CME Events